PADAS/er-server/docs/docker.md

 root@69c7d34860a5:/# gcloud auth login
 ~~~~~~~

 This will give you a link to open in your favorite web browser which will prompt you for your login info, and then give you an auth code to paste back into your command line\.
-Next you need to set some environment variables
+Next you need to set some environment variables.
+Note the 3rd command is picking the integration pipeline, replace this with whatever pipeline you want to see